Specter of trade war after US tariffs on EU, Mexico, Canada

-The Trump administration announced Thursday it will impose tariffs on steel and aluminum imports from Europe, Mexico and Canada after failing to win concessions from the American allies.
+The Trump administration said Thursday it will impose tariffs on steel and aluminum imports from Europe, Mexico and Canada after failing to win concessions from the American allies.
 Europe and Mexico pledged to retaliate quickly, exacerbating trans-Atlantic and North American trade tensions.
 Financial markets fell amid fears of a trade war.

 Continue Reading Below